Atharwa351/Portfolio/work-projects/README.md

 This repository represents **practical data platform engineering**:

-- Large-scale ingestion
+- Large-scale ingestion under constraint
-- Retention-first ETL
+- Retention-first ETL design
 - Performance-aware warehousing
-- Controlled data access and export
+- Controlled internal data access and export

 Each component reinforces the others.

-**It is not a collection of scripts — it is a system.**
+**This is not a collection of scripts — it is a system.**